23. MONTHLY CAL-AM PRODUCTION REPORT

 General Counsel Approval: N/A

 CEQA Compliance: N/A

-Total System for Month: Total Cal-Am system production for March was 1,153 acre-feet (AF), three percent less than the anticipated goal of 1,184 AF, as shown on the accompanying table (Exhibit 23-A).
-The 1,153 AF of production in March represents a 20 percent savings from Cal-Am's base year (i.e., Water Year 1988) production of 1,434 AF.
+Total System for Month: Total Cal-Am system production for April was 1,323 acre-feet (AF), one percent less than the anticipated goal of 1,341 AF, as shown on the accompanying table (Exhibit 23-A).
+The 1,323 AF of production in April represents a four percent savings from Cal-Am's base year (i.e., Water Year 1988) production of 1,376 AF.

-Ground Water Production: During March, 112 AF were produced from Cal-Am wells in the Upper Carmel Valley.
-This production was 261 percent more than the anticipated production of 31 AF.
-Lower Carmel Valley well production was 1,041 AF, ten percent less than the anticipated production of 1,153 AF.
-In March, no ground water was produced by Cal-Am from the coastal subareas of the Seaside Basin, equivalent to the zero AF of production that was anticipated.
-It should be noted that in March, 79 AF were injected into the Seaside Basin as part of the District=s ground water injection testing program in the Seaside Basin.
-Although this quantity is included in the 1,041 AF of LCV well production, it was not produced to meet customer demand.
+Ground Water Production: During April, 181 AF were produced from Cal-Am wells in the Upper Carmel Valley.
+This production was 103 percent more than the anticipated production of 89 AF.
+Lower Carmel Valley well production was 1,072 AF, 14 percent less than the anticipated production of 1,252 AF.
+In April, 70 AF were produced by Cal-Am from the coastal subareas of the Seaside Basin; zero AF of production was anticipated.
+It should be noted that during April, Carmel River flows were not sufficient to permit the District to continue its injection testing program in the Seaside Basin.